-(a) Net income per unit is computed in accordance with FASB ASC 260-10-45-60 Earnings per Share, Master Limited Partnerships (EITF 03-06).
+- (a) Net income per unit is computed in accordance with FASB ASC 260-10-45-60 Earnings per Share, Master Limited Partnerships (EITF 03-06).
 See Note 17.
-Earnings Per Limited Partner Units, of the condensed consolidated financial statements.

-- (b) EBITDA (Earnings from continuing operations before net interest expense, income taxes, depreciation and amortization) and Adjusted EBITDA (Earnings from continuing operations before net interest expense, income taxes, depreciation and amortization, (increase) decrease in the fair value of derivatives, gain or loss on debt redemption, goodwill impairment, and other non-cash and non-operating charges) are non-GAAP financial measures that are used as supplemental financial measures by management and external users of our financial statements, such as investors, commercial banks and research analysts, to assess: - our compliance with certain financial covenants included in our debt agreements; - · our financial performance without regard to financing methods, capital structure, income taxes or historical cost basis; - our ability to generate cash sufficient to pay interest on our indebtedness and to make distributions to our partners; - our operating performance and return on invested capital as compared to those of other companies in the retail distribution of refined petroleum products business, without regard to financing methods and capital structure; and - the viability of acquisitions and capital expenditure projects and the overall rates of return of alternative investment opportunities.
+Earnings Per Limited Partner Units, of the condensed consolidated financial statements. - (b) EBITDA (Earnings from continuing operations before net interest expense, income taxes, depreciation and amortization) and Adjusted EBITDA (Earnings from continuing operations before net interest expense, income taxes, depreciation and amortization, (increase) decrease in the fair value of derivatives, multiemployer pension plan withdrawal charge, gain or loss on debt redemption, goodwill impairment, and other non-cash and non-operating charges) are non-GAAP financial measures that are used as supplemental financial measures by management and external users of our financial statements, such as investors, commercial banks and research analysts, to assess: - our compliance with certain financial covenants included in our debt agreements; - our financial performance without regard to financing methods, capital structure, income taxes or historical cost basis; - our operating performance and return on invested capital as compared to those of other companies in the retail distribution of refined petroleum products business, without regard to financing methods and capital structure; - our ability to generate cash sufficient to pay interest on our indebtedness and to make distributions to our partners; and - the viability of acquisitions and capital expenditure projects and the overall rates of return of alternative investment opportunities.

-The method of calculating Adjusted EBITDA may not be consistent with that of other companies and each of EBITDA and Adjusted EBITDA has its limitations as an analytical tool, should not be considered in isolation and should be viewed in conjunction with measurements that are computed in accordance with GAAP.
+The method of calculating Adjusted EBITDA may not be consistent with that of other companies, and EBITDA and Adjusted EBITDA both have limitations as an analytical tool and so should not be viewed in isolation and should be viewed in conjunction with measurements that are computed in accordance with GAAP.
 Some of the limitations of EBITDA and Adjusted EBITDA are:

-- EBITDA and Adjusted EBITDA do not reflect our cash used for capital expenditures; - Although depreciation and amortization are non-cash charges, the assets being depreciated or amortized often will have to be replaced and EBITDA and Adjusted EBITDA do not reflect the cash requirements for such replacements; - · EBITDA and Adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital requirements; - · EBITDA and Adjusted EBITDA do not reflect the cash necessary to make payments of interest or principal on our indebtedness; and - EBITDA and Adjusted EBITDA do not reflect the cash required to pay taxes.
+- EBITDA and Adjusted EBITDA do not reflect our cash used for capital expenditures; - Although depreciation and amortization are non-cash charges, the assets being depreciated or amortized often will have to be replaced and EBITDA and Adjusted EBITDA do not reflect the cash requirements for such replacements; - EBITDA and Adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital requirements; - EBITDA and Adjusted EBITDA do not reflect the cash necessary to make payments of interest or principal on our indebtedness; and - EBITDA and Adjusted EBITDA do not reflect the cash required to pay taxes.